algorithmsbooks/decisionmaking/README.md

 * [p.
 108] Ex 5.4: Make edge E->D in the PDAG directed (thanks to Nikhil Raghuraman)
 * [p.
 174] Fig 8.13: Changed "polynomial" to "quadratic" (thanks to Balduin)
+* [p.
+644] Sec.
+G.3.2: "x" in text should be "X" to be consistent with code (thanks to Ziyu Wang)